|HOME PAGE||This month in the fields

 Empress dates — The Empress date is elongated, soft, and not too sweet.

-Citrus fruit — We grow temple oranges, grapefruit (Ruby, White, and Real Red), Eureka and Lisbon lemons, tangelos, and Fairchild tangerines.
+Citrus fruit — We grow temple oranges, grapefruit (Ruby, White, and Rio Red), lemons, tangelos, and Fairchild tangerines.

 Peacocks and peahens —

 We harvest, grade, and package what we grow ourselves.
 That means savings to you because we have eliminated the middle-man.
 Also, we are a "no-frills" operation with low overhead, resulting in bargain prices for you.

 We ship most orders within 24 hours of receiving your order so that you are assured of getting fresh food; in supermarkets, you sometimes get dates that are two or three years old.
 We ship retail orders to U.S. street addresses.
 Our retail date packages contain either single or multiple varieties of dates, ranging from one-pound, two-pound, three-pound, five-pound, and 15-pound boxes.

 Our date palms are grown directly from palm offshoots, not seedlings.
 The difference is this: offshoots are identical to the "parent" palm, including the fruit quality; seedlings are grown from dates that fall to the ground (we treat them like weeds).

 "Little Ted" started training his granddaughter Kaylynn early to be a

 Granddaughter Kaylynn still isn't ready to be a forklift operator.
 She's old enough to work in the packing house, though.

 The Brown Date Garden was purchased by Tom and Florence Brown in 1930, when the California date industry was still in its early stages.
 During the week, Tom and Florence were school teachers in Glendale, California; on the weekends, they grew dates in the desert.
 They moved to the farm full-time in 1941 because of the gasoline shortage.
 (Their little house is still standing, near to the date garden's packing house.)